 Of course, some of the strangest wellness experiences—sleep robots, gemstone facials, lymphatic drainage massages—can come with some surprisingly legit benefits.
-It’s the cornerstone of our YouTube series, What the Wellness, which explores which out-there treatments are worth it and which ones are just plain weird.
 So when I was tasked to try out liposomal vitamins—which were once described in the Well+Good office as “vitamin snot”—I decided to check my skepticism at the door and investigate whether the trendy supplement was truly worth the hype.

 What the science says

 Liposomal vitamins don’t use capsules or tablets or powders to deliver nutrients.
 Instead, the vitamins are encapsulated in pockets of fat cells called liposomes (hence the name).
 Apparently this is the most effective way of ensuring the vitamins in the supplement actually get absorbed into your body (and not just, you know, peed out).

 The whole fat pocket concept was confusing, so I asked Pauline Jose, MD, a member of the pH Labs Proactive Health care team and a clinical instructor at UCLA, to break it down for me.
 “The liposomal technology of delivering drugs has been around since the ’60s,” she says.
 The technology has been used as a delivery system for vaccines and gene therapies (both injected) in addition to supplements, taken orally, she adds.

 “Liposomes are spheres made up of phospholipids which are the primary building blocks of cell membranes.
 They are manufactured synthetically from cholesterol and other forms of fat,” Dr. Jose explains.
 “Because it is made of the same material that cell membranes—or the skin of cells—are made of, they are absorbed better as they bond to these membranes first, facilitating delivery of nutrients.”
 In her opinion, the technology checks out.